Track 5 - The NH&D Extension, Derby Jct. to Botsford

 Archives & Special Collections, UConn

 [5.22] This is a view of the Bostwick trestle at Stevenson looking eastward.
 The train is heading toward Derby Jct. and about to pass by the Stevenson station.
-Evidence, coincidental or not of New York and New England RR and its connection to the Extension, is seen here.
-The famous Maltese cross insignia is on the second boxcar behind the engine.
+Evidence, coincidental or not, of the New York and New England RR and its connection to the Extension is seen in the famous Maltese cross insignia on the second boxcar behind the engine.
 An article in the Newtown Bee relayed from the New Haven Register reported that a contract for the building of a culvert at the Stevenson viaduct had been awarded to Foley & Coughlan of Roxbury, Mass.
-[NB/04/25/1902/01].
-This was to allow a tributary of the Halfway River below to flow through once the trestle was filled.
+[NBE/04/25/1902/01].
+This was to allow a tributary of the Halfway River below to flow through the embankment once the trestle was filled.
 The trestle dimensions were given as 1,000 feet long and 70 feet deep and would require 75,000 cubic yards of fill to be dumped from cars above.
 The article goes on to say that this "viaduct has always been one of the points of interest on the Botsford extension, so-called."

 [5.22.4] This attractive culvert stands just north of Hammertown Rd. near the site of the Monroe station.
-This is for yet another tributary of the Halfway River, whose valley the railroad followed, to pass under the right of way, as it did several times on the route to Botsford.
-A concrete upper wall was grafted onto the original stonework, probably with the double-tracking ca. 1912.
+This is for yet another tributary of the Halfway River, which the railroad followed and passed over several times on the route to Botsford.
+A concrete upper wall was grafted onto the original stonework, probably with the double-tracking of 1910. [rev010118]

-[5.22.6] The probable site of the Monroe station on Hammertown road is up ahead on the property of the Fairfield County Protective Association.
+[5.22.6] The probable site of the Monroe station on Hammertown road is up ahead and to the left along the track, the adjacent property owned by the Fairfield County Protective Association, a gun club. [rev010118]

 Archives & Special Collections, UConn